 Refund Management Services (RMS) has successfully completed the most U.S. gambling tax refunds for Canadians and other non-U.S. residents since 1998.
 In fact, Refund Management Services has NEVER BEEN REFUSED AN ELIGIBLE REFUND.

 If you won a substantial amount while gambling in the U.S. and had 30% of your winnings withheld by the IRS, Refund Management Services can help.
-That’s because the U.S. casino tax recovery professionals at RMS have CA designation and are certified agents of the IRS for filing W-7 applications.
+That’s because the U.S. casino tax recovery professionals at RMS have CA designation and are certified Certified acceptance agents for filing W-7 applications.

 In order to claim the 30% U.S. casino tax withheld by the IRS, you need to meet several requirements: